QubitProducts/exporter_exporter/README.md

 - Provides verification that the target is serving prometheus metrics.
 - Can be used to execute scripts that produce prometheus metrics.
 - _up_ behaviour is the same as for querying individual collectors.
-- Small code size, minimcal external depedencies, easily auditable
+- Small code size, minimal external depedencies, easily auditable.

 The exporter has two endpoints.

-- /proxy: which takes the following parameters
+- /proxy: which takes the following parameters:
-  - module: the name of the module from the configuration to execute
+  - module: the name of the module from the configuration to execute.
-  - args (optional): arguments to pass to the module
+  - args (optional): arguments to pass to the module.
-  - params (optional): named parameter to pass to the module (either as CLI args, or http parameters)
+  - params (optional): named parameter to pass to the module (either as CLI args, or http parameters).
 - /metrics: this exposes the metrics for the collector itself.

 Features that will NOT be included: